htulpmada/Drawing-with-C-/ReadMe.txt

     APPLICATION : Dominoes Project Overview
 ========================================================================

-AppWizard has created this Dominoes Application for you.

 This file contains a summary of what you will find in each of the files that make up your Dominoes application.